Cover illustration for FIDE - North America's Theory of Change for Citizens' Assemblies.

 Risk

-Information distribution within and about the process is poorly executed, received, or manipulated
+Information distribution within and about the process is poorly executed, received, or manipulated.

-Media distortion or disinformation about the process or its findings
+Media distortion or disinformation about the process or its findings.

-Participants struggle to navigate conflicting or overwhelming information
+Assembly members struggle to navigate conflicting viewpoints.

-Public misinterpretation of process goals or outcomes
+Public misinterpretation of process goals or outcomes.

 Mitigations

-Present evidence in multiple formats
+Present evidence in multiple formats.

-Be clear and transparent about budgets (sources of funding and costs)
+Be clear and transparent about budgets (sources of funding and costs).

 SOCIETAL OUTCOMES